 Since 2002, 120 students have graduated with an A.B. degree in Women’s Studies, over 200 students have completed the minor and graduate certificate, and over 6,000 students have taken Women’s Studies courses at the University of Georgia.
 In 2011, the unit offered nearly 50 undergraduate and graduate courses, serving over 1,300 students at the University that year.

 Photo Credit: Jamie Tyberg

 The Institute for Women’s Studies, now housed in Gilbert Hall, also continues to host a weekly colloquia series each semester, Women’s History Month each March, the annual Andrea Carson Coley Lecture in LGBT studies, and the biennial Women and Girls in Georgia Conference.
-In November 2016, the Institute for Women's Studies dedicated the Patricia Del Rey Seminar Room and the Heather S. Kleiner Conference in their Gilbert Hall home to honor the founding director and assistant director.
+In November 2016, the Institute for Women's Studies dedicated the Patricia Del Rey Seminar Room and the Heather S. Kleiner Conference in their Gilbert Hall home to honor the founding director and associate director.